Mauxilium/ArduinoSpringTutorial/README.md

 # ArduinoSpringTutorial
-Example project to verify ArduinoSpring features
+Example project used to verify ArduinoSpring features